About

 Personal

-I’m a native North Jerseyan transplanted (twice) to Pennsylvania…lived in Eastern Europe for six years…Old Testament professor, ordained minister, liturgist…husband to Corrie…father to Daniel and Elizabeth…eldest sibling to three, uncle to four….I enjoy reading about history and economics, and watching and playing most sports.
+I’m a native North Jerseyan transplanted (twice) to Pennsylvania…lived in Eastern Europe for six years…Old Testament professor, ordained minister, liturgist…husband to Corrie…father to Daniel and Elizabeth…eldest sibling to three, uncle to six….I enjoy reading about history and economics, and watching and playing most sports.

 Most importantly, I’m a sinner, loved by God for Jesus’s sake, learning to find my identity in Christ alone and to live by the Holy Spirit.